Markets

 The chip designer delivered its 13th consecutive bottom-line beat and 14th on the top line.

-Nvidia rose in postmarket trading after posting better-than-expected Q4 results and very strong sales guidance for the current quarter.
-However, the stock pared gains during the conference call as CEO Jensen Huang said he was very confident that AI investments would enable hyperscalers to boost cash flows and keep spending even more on GPUs.
+Nvidia is rising is premarket trading, up 1.7% at 5 a.m.
+ET, after posting better-than-expected Q4 results and very strong sales guidance for the current quarter yesterday.
+While it’s up again now, the stock had pared its initial post-report gains yesterday, as CEO Jensen Huang said during the company’s conference call that he was very confident that AI investments would enable hyperscalers to boost cash flows and keep spending even more on GPUs.

 For its fiscal Q4 2026, the world’s most valuable company reported: